gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 but Niquolas turned away and pretended not to see her.

-After dinner was over and she had scraped the dishes clean, Erileine went up to her room and slid under his quilt.
+After dinner was over and she had scraped the dishes clean, Erileine went up to her room and slid under her quilt.
 She lay there for a moment looking–really looking–at her room for the first time she could remember.
 The wood-and-leather toys on the shelf by the window seemed to have shrunk.
 Maybe her mother was right: maybe it was time to pass